Healing Through Movement & Nutrition

 +

 Full recovery is possible, especially for minor strokes treated quickly.
-Statistics show about 10% of stroke survivors recover almost completely, 25% recover with minor impairments, 40% experience moderate to severe impairments requiring special care, 10% require long-term care facility, and 15% die shortly after.
-Recovery depends on stroke severity, affected brain area, age, overall health, and most importantly - intensity and duration of rehabilitation.
+About 10% recover almost completely, 25% with minor impairments, 40% with moderate impairments, and 10% need long-term care.
 Early, intensive rehabilitation significantly improves outcomes.

 What exercises help stroke recovery most?